Symplectic maps: from generating functions to Liouvillian forms: The method of Liouvillian forms

+\begin{remark} The converse is in general not true since we are characterizing only symplectic maps solving a variational problem with particular boundary conditions. \end{remark}

-Returning to the discussion, we can think on the point $\bar z=\rho(z,Z)$ as an intermediary point on the same line flow than $z$ and $Z$.
-The following ideas are taken from \cite{Jim15e}.
+We can consider the point $\bar z=\rho(z,Z)$ as an intermediate point on the path joining $z$ to $Z$ minimizing some variational problem.
+To develop this idea, we introduce some additional terminology.
 An implicit map $\phi:U\times U\to U$ is called \emph{consistent} if there exist two explicit maps $\psi_1,\psi_2:U\to U$ and a point $\bar z\in U$, such that

 We say that $\bar z$ is the \emph{point of consistency} and $\psi=\psi_2^{-1}\circ\psi_1:U\to U$ its \emph{consistency map}.
 It is an explicit well defined map.
 We say that $\phi$ \emph{interleaves a symplectic map} if its consistency map is symplectic.